julienetie/mimetic/README.md

 **By default, Mimetic is not a JavaScript dependency pre-se.
 If Mimetic or JavaScript fails, the web page will still be accessible**

-> ### Why is Mimetic a thing
-> In an ideal world, typoography that scales with it's surroundings produces more harmonised astetics and can upscalling automatically.
->
-> ### What about alternatives?
-> Most alternatives appear to have some combination of the below issues:
->
-> Inconsistent browser compatibility, difficult to no ability to zoom thus breaking accessibility, doesn't scale padding/ margin/ line-height and other relative dimensions, doesn’t respect the style attributes on elements.
-Must always specify relative dimensions (padding/ margin)(More maintenance), you can’t specify relative dimensions, scales to a container only, framework dependent, lacks a breakpoint, fonts blur or is no longer being maintained.

 ### Install
 `npm i mimetic`